-Each instructor discussion session session must have at least one host (although two hosts are preferred).
+Each instructor discussion session must have at least one host (although two hosts are preferred).
 Any experienced instructor is welcome to host, but hosts are encouraged to join the Instructor Development Committee.

 - Sign on as close to the start time as you can.

 - Confirm that your fellow host is present (if there is one) and who will be leading/taking notes